 The BRTB will monitor evolving population data and the language needs of LEP individuals in the region.
-A review of the data this plan will be conducted at least every four years.
-The BRTB's Public Advisory Committee (PAC) and other BRTB committees will be asked to assist in this evaluation.
+A review of the data in this plan will be conducted at least every four years.

-BMC staff will also keep a record of any LEP services requested and/or provided and will make this information available during the review process.
+BMC staff will also keep a record of any LEP services requested and/or provided and will make this information available as requested.

 The BRTB will also utilize a survey/questionnaire to evaluate the provision of LEP services.
-This tool will be used following the request or use of LEP services and will be administered through an interpreter.
+This tool will be used following the request or use of LEP services.